Rockies rally with two outs in 9th, beat Diamondbacks 4-1 - NewsBreak

 Ketel Marte followed with a walk and then Christian Walker drove his run-scoring double off the right-field wall, just out of the reach of Colorado's Charlie Blackmon.

-“We grind through the day, put ourselves in position to win the game,” D-backs manager Torey Lovullo said.
-“We just didn't execute well enough in the ninth inning.
-You're one out away with your closer on the mound — I'll take those odds.”

-Colorado's Daniel Bard worked the ninth for his ninth save in 10 chances this season, working around a leadoff walk.
+Colorado's Daniel Bard worked the ninth for his ninth save in 10 chances this season.

-“We made our breaks,” Rockies manager Bud Black said.
-“That's part of being able to win a game like this.”

 The game stayed scoreless through seven innings thanks to great pitching performances from Arizona's Zach Davies and Colorado's Kyle Freeland.